sfu/canvas-spaces/README.md

 gs.save
 ```

-5. Add the config file to the host rails config directory
+5. Add the config file to the host rails config directory.
 The config file looks like the following:

 ```
 development: